Original Child Bomb: Synopsis

 Original Child Bomb begins with a recreation of the dropping of Little Boy from the perspective of Hiroshima's residents.
 It is joined with both historical and contemporary footage and overlaid with various voice-overs.
 The documentary moves on to offer the accounts of several Japanese witnesses of the atomic bombing destruction.

 The final part of the documentary consists of interviews with American students in a modern classroom setting.
 Much of the film is presented in a montage style.

 Title

 The title of the film comes from Thomas Merton's poem of the same name, Original Child Bomb.
 The phrase "original child bomb" was derived from the Japanese term for the atom bomb, genshi bakudan.
 Genshi, which means "atom," contains root characters which, when rendered individually, can be taken to mean "original" and "child."
 Merton's poem claims, as does the documentary, that the Japanese called the weapon the "original child bomb" because the bomb was the first of its kind.
 It is unlikely, however, that native Japanese speakers would have translated genshi as such, or that the phrase "original child bomb" was ever used by the Japanese.
+This translation originates in John Hersey's "Hiroshima," a report drawn from his interviews with survivors of the Hiroshima bombing.
+He wrote, "The weapon was referred to in this word-of-mouth report as genshi bakudan - the root characters of which can be translated as 'original child bomb.'"